dmawardi/Go-Template/README.md

 - Uses [Swaggo](https://github.com/swaggo/swag) to generate API documentation
 - Uses [Go-Validator](https://github.com/asaskevich/govalidator) for validating incoming data

-### Environment
+### Environment Setup

-You will be required to setup a .env file in the root of the project folder.
-This will need to contain the database details, and the encryption (HMAC) / JSON web token session secrets.
+Create a .env file in the root of the project folder with the following content:

 ```
 # Database Settings